Affinization of $q$-oscillator representations of $U_q(\mathfrak{gl}_n)$: Preliminary

 We let $U_q(\gl_n)$ be the subalgebra of $U_q(\agl_n)$ generated by $q^h, e_i, f_i$ for $h\in P^\vee$ and $i\in I\setminus\{0\}$.
 Let $U_q(\mf{l})$ be the subalgebra of $U_q(\gl_n)$ generated by $q^h, e_i, f_i$ for $h\in P^\vee$ and $i\in I\setminus\{0,r\}$, where $\mf{l}$ is the maximal Levi subalgebra of $\gl_n$ corresponding to the set of simple roots $\{\,\alpha_i\,|\,i\in I\setminus\{0,r\}\,\}$.

 Let $V$ be a $U_q(\agl_n)$-module.
 For $\la\in P$, we define the $\la$-weight space of $V$ to be

 and write ${\rm wt}(u)=\la$ for $u\in V_\la$.

 \begin{rem} {\rm We may regard $P$ as the weight lattice for $\agl_n$ modulo the imaginary root $\de$ of type $A_{n-1}^{(1)}$.
-We remark that we take $P^\vee$ as a central extension of the coweight lattice $\bigoplus_{i=1}^n\Z\de_i^\vee$ for $\gl_n$ with respect to the simple root $\alpha_r$ unlike the usual convention.
+We remark that we take $P^\vee$ as an extension of the coweight lattice $\bigoplus_{i=1}^n\Z\de_i^\vee$ for $\gl_n$ with respect to the simple root $\alpha_r$ unlike the usual convention (with respect to $\alpha_0$).
 This convention enables us to describe the main results in this paper more easily. } \end{rem}